catberry/catberry/docs/get-started.md

 	.listen(3000);
 ```

-You need to create Catberry application instance, register external modules (non-catberry modules) into service locator and then register Catberry application as middleware using "getMiddleware()" method.
+You need to create a Catberry application instance, register external modules (non-catberry modules) into service locator and then register Catberry application as middleware using "getMiddleware()" method.

 ##"map.js" script

-Is used for URL mapping engine and this file is optional.
+Used for URL mapping engine and this file is optional.
 More details you can read in [URL Mapping Engine Documentation](url-mapping.md).

 ##"config.json" file

-It is a good practice to put config file in separate file and require the same file in "client.js" and "server.js" scripts.
+It is a good practice to put config file in a separate file and require the same file in "client.js" and "server.js" scripts.

 ## Release and Debug mode

-By default Catberry application is in Debug mode to switch it to Release just pass config parameter "isRelease: true" when create your Catberry application instance.
+By default a Catberry application is in Debug mode.
+To switch it to Release just pass config parameter "isRelease: true" when create your Catberry application instance.

 When it is in debug mode:

-* There is no minification of scripts, CSS and images
+* Minification of scripts, CSS and images will be skipped.
-* There is watch on all files and when it changes all changed resources will be rebuilt
+* The framework is watching all files.
+When they changes all changed resources will be rebuilt

 When it is in release mode:

 * All published resources will be minified and optimized
-* There is no any watch on change
+* Files are not being watched to rebuild.

 You can use isRelease config parameter via dependency injection in any your own module as it is described in [Service Locator Documentation](service-locator.md).